-16.5 If any behaviour raises a safeguarding concern, procedures and processes will be followed at all times in accordance with the Denbigh Alliance Child Protection and Safeguarding Policy.

-16.6 All students at Denbigh School, including those on the SEND Register, are subject to the same high expectations in terms of their behaviour and any behaviour will be considered in accordance with the school behaviour policy.
+- 16.5 If any behaviour raises a safeguarding concern, procedures and processes will be followed at all times in accordance with the Denbigh Alliance Child Protection and Safeguarding Policy. - 16.6 All students at Denbigh School, including those on the SEND Register, are subject to the same high expectations in terms of their behaviour and any behaviour will be considered in accordance with the Denbigh School Behaviour Policy.